SuhasSrinivasan/modkit/book/src/advanced_usage.md

           provided to asymmetrically filter out base modification calls from the start and end of the reads.
 For example, 4,8 will filter out base modification calls in the first 4 and last 8 bases of the read

-Compute Options:
-  -t, --threads <THREADS>
-          Number of threads to use while processing chunks concurrently

-          [default: 4]

-  -i, --interval-size <INTERVAL_SIZE>
-          Interval chunk size in base pairs to process concurrently.
-Smaller interval chunk sizes will use less memory but incur more overhead

-          [default: 100000]

-      --queue-size <QUEUE_SIZE>
-          Size of queue for writing records

-          [default: 1000]

-      --chunk-size <CHUNK_SIZE>
-          Break contigs into chunks containing this many intervals (see `interval_size`).
-This option can be used to help prevent excessive memory usage, usually with no performance penalty.
-By default, modkit will set this value to 1.5x the number of threads specified, so if 4 threads are specified the chunk_size will be 6.
-A warning will be shown if this option is less than the number of threads specified

 Sampling Options:
   -n, --num-reads <NUM_READS>